shmink/Waypointer/README.md

 Waypointer folder.
 The file will also be automatically opened but it is saved within Waypointer should you want to open it at a later date, send it to someone else or whatever your heart desires.
 You can always generate the original again.

-Finally, if relevant, the UUID from the database and total sequences should be displayed in the terminal.
+Finally, if relevant, the UUID from the database, total sequences and date of flight for relevant sequence should be displayed in an alert box when the web page opens.

 =======